 The Board of Directors and the shareholders of the Company approved another Employees Stock Option Plan at their meeting in July 2006 and in August 2006, respectively.
 Pursuant to this approval, the Company instituted ESOP 2006, Plan in October, 2006.
 The Nomination and Remuneration Committee of the Board of Directors of the Company ("the NRC") administers this Plan.
 Each option carries with it the right to purchase one equity share of the Company.
 The Options have been granted to employees of the Company and its subsidiaries at an exercise price that is not less than the fair market value.
 The vesting of the options is 30%, 30% and 40% of total options granted after end of first, second and third year respectively from the date of grant.
 The maximum exercise period is 5 years from the date of vesting.

-The Company recorded an employee compensation cost of Nil (Previous year Nil) in the Statement of Profit and Loss.
+The Company recorded an employee compensation cost of ' Nil (Previous year ' Nil million) in the Statement of Profit and Loss.

-The expected price volatility is based on the historic volatility, adjusted for any expected changes to future volatility due to publicly available information.
+The expected price volatility is based on the historic volatility, adjusted for any expected changes to future volatility.

 2 Employee Stock Option Plan - 2015

-The Company recorded an employee compensation cost of Nil (Previous year Nil) in the Statement of Profit and Loss.
+The Company recorded an employee compensation cost of ' Nil (Previous year ' Nil million) in the Statement of Profit and Loss.

-The expected price volatility is based on the historic volatility, adjusted for any expected changes to future volatility due to publicly available information.
+The expected price volatility is based on the historic volatility, adjusted for any expected changes to future volatility.

 Employee Stock Option Plan- 2006 and Employee Stock Option Plan- 2015 (Share based payment schemes of the Company) were administered by the Employee Welfare Trust (EWT).
 Under the Composite scheme of arrangement, 2019, the EWT was transferred to KPIT Technologies Limited (erstwhile KPIT Engineering Limited).
 Hence, Company has not done any further allotments against exercise of these options, as the same has been already allotted EWT during the previous years.